Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 EARLY MARCH Mentor and trainee meeting

-MAY 22-26 Orientation short courses and orientation picnic with mentors, lab members, and trainees
+MAY 22-26 Orientation short courses

 MAY 26 Submit approved summer research project proposal

-MAY 29 Travel to Washington, D.C.
+MAY 29 (to be finalized) Travel to Washington, D.C.

 JUNE 2 – JULY 28 Nine-and-a-half weeks of summer research with one-on-one mentor contact, and eight weeks of Friday breakfast seminars

-EARLY AUGUST National Veterinary Scholars Symposium
+AUGUST 7-9 National Veterinary Scholars Symposium

-Week 1: Orientation and picnic
+Week 1: Orientation

 The SVSRP includes an initial one-week orientation with short courses in the following subjects: